 If you are a regular visitor to our site or our Social Media sites, you’ve probably noticed we are Going Pink for National Breast Cancer Awareness Month.
-In honor of National Breast Cancer Awareness Month we are donating a portion of our October sales to Susan G. Komen Foundation.
-Their mission is to “Save lives by meeting the most critical needs in our communities and investing in breakthrough research to prevent and cure breast cancer”.
+In honor of National Breast Cancer Awareness Month, we are donating a portion of our October sales to the Susan G. Komen Foundation.
+Their mission is to “Save lives by meeting the most critical needs in our communities and investing in breakthrough research to prevent and cure breast cancer.”

 Here are some facts you should know about Breast Cancer.

 - About 1 in 8 U.S. women — 12% — will develop invasive breast cancer over the course of her lifetime.

 - In 2016, an estimated 246,660 new cases of invasive breast cancer are expected to be diagnosed, along with 61,000 new cases of non-invasive breast cancer (also known as carcinoma in situ).
 About 40,450 women are expected to die in 2016 from breast cancer, though there has been a decrease in death rates since 1989, with larger decreases in women under 50.
 These decreases are thought to be the result of treatment advancements, earlier detection through screening, and increased awareness.